arobb/multicast-comms/README.md

 ## Use
 Pipe or provide data to `send.py` as a parameter.

-`receive.py` will print out the data provided to `send.py` encased between start and end tags:
+`receive.py` will print out the data provided to `send.py` between start and end tags:
 ```
 ### Start message a51214ef0 ###
 Stuff!